 The above year wise inter annual graph of Amazon rainforest displays the gamma naught values calculated for years 2015, 2016 &2017 respectively using C band data from Sentinel-1 satellite.
 The time series graph helps to understand the changes in gamma naught values, which occurred in the observation period and to observe the stability of rainforest in different polarization of the data.
 Amazon Rainforest has Rainy and dry seasons, rainy season starts from October to May and Dry / summer season is from June to September.
-In Rainy season, heavy rainfall occurs up to 80to 430 inches(rainforest.mongabay, n.d.), which leads to ice formation, hailstorm and presence of moisture on leaves, which give low backscatter.
-In dry season, healthy vegetation is present within significant amount of moisture content on leaves, receiving high backscatter from rainforest.
+In Rainy season, heavy rainfall occurs up to 80to 430 inches(rainforest.mongabay, n.d.), which leads to ice formation, hailstorm and presence of moisture on leaves.

 From the above graph- the 2015-year data-line, shows that the gamma naught values of co-pol (HH, VV) in the rainy season (March, April, May and June) are near to -4.70 dB, and in the dry season i.e., from July to November, the gamma values are consistent and near to -5.5dB.
-The gamma naught values in rainy season are effected due to presence of ice content, soil moisture and various kinds of vegetation (shrubs, canvas), which gives low backscatter values and in the dry season, backscatter is purely from canopy of the tree due to healthy vegetation.
-Throughout the year, the gamma naught values in co-pol (HH, VV) vary from -5.79 dB to -6.04 dB and can also represent as $-6.5\pm0.71 \sim 0.37$ dB respectively.
-While in cross-pol (HV, VH), the values vary from -12.07 dB to -11.92 dB, the gamma naught value can also be $-12.5\pm0.43 \sim 0.58$ dB
+Throughout the year, the gamma naught values in co-pol (HH, VV) vary from -5.79 dB to -6.04 dB, while in cross-pol (HV, VH), the values vary from -12.07 dB to -11.92 dB.

 From the above graph- 2016-year data-line, the gamma naught values observed to be mostly consistent, with minor disturbance in May.
-The disturbance may be due to presence of ice content, hailstorm and it could be possibly due to change in polarization of data.
-We observed that the data before month of May and after June has HH polarized data and June data is in VV polarization.
-Throughout the year, the calculated gamma naught values in co-pol (HH, VV) vary from -6.22 to -6.04 dB i.e., within -6.5 \pm 0.28 \sim 0.46 dB.
-The gamma value in cross pol (HV, VH), observed to be varying from -12.09 to 12.03 dB i.e., within -12.5 \pm 0.41 \sim 0.47 dB
+Throughout the year, the calculated gamma naught values in co-pol (HH, VV) vary from -6.22 to -6.04 dB.
+The gamma value in cross pol (HV, VH), observed to be varying from -12.09 to 12.03 dB.

-From the above graph- 2017-year data-line, the gamma naught values observed are even and consistent, without any noticeable variation in calculated gamma values.
-Throughout the year, the calculated gamma naught values in co-pol (HH, VV) vary from -5.96 to -6.21dB i.e., within -6.5 \pm 0.54 \sim 0.29 dB The gamma value in cross pol (HV, VH), observed to be varying from -12.3 to -12.45 dB i.e., within -12.5 \pm 0.19 \sim 0.46dB
+From the above graph- 2017-year data-line, the gamma naught values observed are consistent, without any noticeable variation in calculated gamma values.
+Throughout the year, the calculated gamma naught values in co-pol (HH, VV) vary from -5.96 to -6.21dB.
+The gamma value in cross pol (HV, VH), observed to be varying from -12.3 to -12.45 dB

-Even with the presence of sudden rise and fall of the gamma naught values, it is observed that the graphs patterns are similar and proximately overlapping each other.
+Even with the presence of sudden rise and fall of the gamma naught values, it is observed that the graphs patterns are similar and approximately overlapping each other.

-From the above inter annual graphs and discussions, the calculated average gamma naught value is $6.5 \pm 0.78 dB$ in co-pol (HH, VV) and $-12.5 \pm 0.86 dB$ in cross-pol (HV, VH).
-Consistent stability is observed over the study area of Amazon Rainforest.
+From the above inter annual graphs and discussions, the calculated average gamma naught value is - 5.88 ± 0.29 dB in co-pol (HH, VV) and -11.95 ± 0.29 dB in cross-pol (HV, VH).Consistent stability is observed over the study area of Amazon Rainforest.
 Meanwhile, understanding the aftermath on gamma values due to season change is the key factor deciding the stability of the rainforest.
+These values are found to be similar to the results obtained for Amazon rainforest using RISAT-1 MRS mode data for the study period 2014-2015 (Sharma, et al., 2017).